 I love makeup.
 I mean, this is mainly a makeup website!
 However, it does have its drawbacks.
 One of them is that it can be really bad for your skin to wear a face full of makeup every day.
 If you’re noticing more breakouts than usual, take a break.
 If you have sporadic pimples, try to prevent pimples by giving your skin a break so that your pores can properly cleanse themselves.
 Up your skincare while you’re at it.

 6. Watch for skin allergies

 Skin allergies are a big cause of pimples and breakouts.
-If you suddenly change your entire skincare routine and have notices that you’re getting pimples, it’s time to take a good look at your products.
+If you suddenly change your entire skincare routine and have noticed that you’re getting pimples, it’s time to take a good look at your products.
 Make sure that you only use one new product at a time to prevent pimples caused by skin allergies.

 7. Don’t wipe your face on your shirt

 I see a lot of people do this, especially men.
-The upper lip or forehead sweat and then they lift up their shirt to wipe it off.
+The upper lip or forehead sweats and then they lift up their shirt to wipe it off.
 Some people use their sleeves to wipe off their faces.
 All of the dirt on your shirt gets into your pores when you do that.
 Instead, head to the bathroom and use a damp paper towel.

 8. Wash your pillowcase

 You should be washing your pillowcase at least once a week.
 If you’re prone to breakouts, pick a few extra pillowcases to make sure that you’re sleeping up against a clean one every night.
 This can help reduce the number of bacteria that wind up on your face.